EmmaTellblom/Mensinator/README.md

 - No Sign-Up Required: Start using the app immediately—no account creation or personal information required. 🎉
 - Complete Privacy: Your data is stored locally on your device.
 We do not collect, share, or sell any personal information. 🔒
 - Easy Navigation: Quickly switch between months and track your cycle with just a few taps. 🖐️
-- Clear Statistics: Instantly view your average cycle length, average period length, and next period prediction right below your calendar. 📊
+- Clear Statistics: View your average cycle length, average period length, and next period prediction in the Statistics. 📊
 - Historical Insights: Get a summary of all your tracked periods to better understand your menstrual health over time. 📈
-- Visual Indicators: See visual indicators on the calendar for existing periods and selected dates. 🔴🔵
+- Visual Indicators: See visual indicators on the calendar for existing periods, selected dates and even different symptoms! 🔴🔵
-- Customizable Colors: Personalize the app's appearance by customizing colors to your preference. 🎨
+- Customizable Colors: Personalize the app's appearance by customizing colors for periods, ovulations, symptoms and predictions to your preference. 🎨
 - Export and Import Data: Easily export your data to a JSON file for backup or transfer and import it back into the app whenever needed. 📂

-- Why Choose Mensinator?
+Why Choose Mensinator?
 - Mensinator stands out for its simplicity and dedication to privacy.
-With just one main view, you can track your periods, view statistics, and manage your menstrual health without any complications.
+With just one main view, you can track your periods and manage your menstrual health without any complications.
 The app does not require sign-ups or collect personal data, providing an effective and private way to keep track of your cycle.

 ## How It Works
 - Track Your Periods: Select dates on the calendar to mark your periods and monitor your cycle.